 Circuit breakers are increasingly being used instead of fuses for transportation equipment of all types.
 Circuit breakers have many virtues: They're more durable, they're easier to reset and replace, and they can be ordered in types and sizes that work in most places where fuses would be used on vehicles.

 Perhaps most important, circuit breakers with reset buttons enable users to immediately cut power, providing an added level of personal safety not available with fuses.

 Circuit Breakers: An Overview

-A circuit breaker's function is right there in the name; when it detects high amperage or another electrical problem, usually by a circuit heating up, it flips and cuts off the circuit, protecting sensitive electrical systems from damage.
-Generally, they come in three broad categories: auto, manual, and push-to-trip, and in three different types: I, II, and III.
-These can overlap somewhat depending on the design of the breaker.
+A circuit breaker does exactly what its name says: When it detects high amperage or another electrical problem—usually a circuit heating up—it flips and cuts off the circuit, protecting sensitive electrical systems from damage.
+Generally, circuit breakers come in three different types based primarily on the way they reset after being tripped: Type 1 (automatic), type II (manual), and type III (push-to-trip).
+These types can overlap somewhat depending on the design of the breaker.